yihuanlin/JavaScript-Calculator/README.md

 # JavaScript Calculator
- Add a calculator to webpage in macOS Shortcuts or Tampermonkey UserScript
+ Add a calculator to webpage using macOS Shortcuts or Tampermonkey UserScript

 An input bar will appear and your input expression will be evaluated